swarajkawale019/Excel-Sales-Analytics/README.md

 # Excel-Sales-Analytics

 📊 Sales Analytics Project – AtliQ Hardwares

 📌 Overview

 This project analyzes sales performance of AtliQ Hardwares between 2019–2021.
 The goal was to transform raw ETL-processed data into actionable insights on customer growth, product performance, market trends, and divisional contributions.

+Project Objectives:

+• Create a

+• Conduct a comprehensive comparison between Market Performance and Sales Targets

+• Purpose of Sales Analytics: Empower businesses to monitor and evaluate their sales activities and performance.

+• Importance of Analyzing Sales Data: Identify sales patterns and track key performance indicators (KPIs).

+• Role of Reports: Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.

 🛠 Tools & Methods